Is There a Medication to Stop Drinking?

 Do They Work?

 As mentioned, there is no magic pill to help individuals successfully quit drinking.
 However, with the help of treatment and various medications, you have much better chances of long-term recovery.
-In fact, around 20 – 25 percent of people who receive medication and therapy will recover from alcoholism and never touch alcohol again.
+In fact, according to alcohol.org, around 20 – 25 percent of people who receive medication and therapy will recover from alcoholism and never touch alcohol again.
 A further 10 percent will recover and only drink alcohol in moderation or very occasionally.
 Unfortunately, the relapse rate for alcoholism is high, especially in the first 12-months, which makes therapy and aftercare important for long-term recovery.

 About Cliffside Malibu